Skip to content

 Prego - Polpo e Fagioli

 Guancia ($52) was red wine-braised beef cheek served with silky mashed potatoes and garnished with crispy chips.
 The beef was succulent and easily fell apart with a fork.
-It was one of the best dish for the night.
+It was one of the best dishes for the night.

 Prego Beef Cheek